Tax Compliance and Planning · · 24 min read

 Contextualize Bonus Depreciation in Tax Strategy

-And here’s the scoop: many small businesses are expected to jump on these provisions in 2025, leading to a noticeable uptick in capital investments as they work to improve their tax situations.
+And here’s the scoop: many small businesses are expected to jump on these provisions in 2025, leading to a noticeable uptick in tax savings as they work to improve their tax situations.
 The OBBBA not only simplifies tax planning but also empowers small businesses to make savvy choices that fit their long-term financial goals.
 So, are you ready to explore how these changes can benefit your business?

 Trace the Origins of Bonus Depreciation